Trinity Valley Drainage Upgrade Stages 2 & 3

 Contractor: BMD

-The Trinity Valley Drainage Upgrade involves installation of a new stormwater drainage network in the suburbs of St Morris, Trinity Gardens, Maylands, and Stepney (known collectively as the ‘Trinity Valley’).
+The Trinity Valley Drainage Upgrade involves the installation of a new stormwater drainage infrastructure in the suburbs of St Morris, Trinity Gardens, Maylands, and Stepney (known collectively as the ‘Trinity Valley’).

-The upgrade project includes installation of a new underground drainage network and stormwater detention basin at the St Morris reserve, to reduce the risk of flooding within the catchment area during significant rainfall events.
+The upgrade project includes the installation of a new underground drainage network and stormwater detention basin at the St Morris Reserve, to reduce the risk of flooding within the catchment area during significant rainfall events.

 The works are designed to: